J0NTrollston/CSCE-436_Advanced_Embedded_Systems/Lab3/README.md

 ### Answers to Lab Questions
 As there were no formal question to this Lab 3, other questions had to be ansered.
 One question that was brought up quickly was that the buttons were supposed to be removed but were not.
 They were allowed to stay on as long as they did not cause any trouble with Lab 3 but were eventually removed.
 This was for the sake of time, resources and complexity.
 They were more trouble than needed, although they were only needed for Lab 2.

-Another question that was easier to answer was where to enable the interrupt after disableing it.
+Another question that was easier to answer was where to enable the interrupt after disabling it.
 Due to how Vivado [^3] [review reference]()ran, disabling interrupts inside the ISR was not an option.
-Instead, there was a funciton that did the data manipulation to get the trigger intersection and the two options for placement for the enable ISR was either before or after the funciton.
-It would be in real time if the enable interrupt was set before the data manipulation but would be eaiser to enable it after the function whereas the array would be the previous state.
+Instead, there was a function that did the data manipulation to get the trigger intersection and the two options for placement for the enable ISR was either before or after the function.
+It would be in real time if the enable interrupt was set before the data manipulation but would be easier to enable it after the function whereas the array would be the previous state.
 This meant that the L/R bus values would not be the most recent values contained withing the ISR.
 But this was okay since the software was not time sensitive for its application so to speak.

 ### Observations and Conclusions
 In this lab, we will integrate the video display controller developed in Lab 2 with the MicroBlaze processor built using the fabric of the Artix-7 FPGA.
 In this assignment, I was able to build my knowledge on how hardware can be controlled by software.
 During the lectures leading up to the lab, it was interesting to see software change the hardware to turn on LEDs.
 The lab taught me how slave registers could move data from the software such as changing extenal select and changing logic in hardware to implement the change.
 What I also found noteworthy was that VHDL is not case sensitive, however when writing bulk code it is in my best interest to not write similar variable names.
 This is where I found myself with my final bug in the code which is discussed in the Debugging section.
 Fortunately we were able to add: